cohml/nerdart/README.md

     nerdart ls

-Once an artwork is selected, see which options are available for it customizing it:
+Once an artwork is selected, see which options are available for customization:

-    nerdart <artwork> --help

-Equivalently:

-    nerdart <artwork> -h
+    nerdart <artwork> --help/-h

-To generate the artwork:
+To generate the selected artwork:

     nerdart <artwork> [options]

-Note that all options are optional.
+**Note:** All options are optional.
 If none are passed, the selected artwork will be generated with all default values.

-To create a new artwork `foo`, start by initializing it from a template:
+To create a new artwork `foo` from a template:

     nerdart template foo

-This will write a `foo.py` file inside `nerdart/art` with the basic structure already filled out, ensuring compatibility with the rest of the `nerdart` package.
+This will create a `foo.py` file inside `nerdart/art` with the basic structure already in place, ensuring compatibility with the `nerdart` package.
+Once your artwork is complete, to run it:

+    nerdart foo

 # Have fun!